tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 For me here are the pros of the framework:
 - dozens of themes for the blog
-- javascript and react-like expirience (I like React and find it easy and readable to write a blog using one of the most popular frameworks)
+- javascript and react-like experience (I like React and find it easy and readable to write a blog using one of the most popular frameworks)
-- is under an active development and adopted by big companies
+- is under active development and adopted by big companies
 - ease of use
 - actively evolving

-In my opinion adoption of Gatsby will only grow and the framework itself will become better and easier.
+In my opinion, the adoption of Gatsby will only grow and the framework itself will become better and easier.
 I am sure you will find more reasons to add it to your arsenal.

 ##### Cool, do I use it?